A Church Tour

 The PEW-ENDS here are exceptionally well carved and are all different.
 One shows wheat, for the bread of Communion.
 Another shows a vine and grapes, for the wine.

 The COMMUNION TABLE was given in 1937, when this end of the church was refurbished.
-The chalice (cup) used at Communion was made in Norwich by the renowned silversmith William Cobbold in his London Street workshop - now the Edinburgh Woollen Mill shop.
+The chalice (cup) used at Communion was made in Norwich by the renowned silversmith William Cobbold in his London Street workshop - until recently the Edinburgh Woollen Mill shop.
 Its cover is inscribed 'Ye TOWNE OF MULBARTON, 1567'.
 It has been used for 450 years, and is still used almost every Sunday.
 The church welcomes all Christians who are communicant members of other churches to the Lord's Table.

 Here would I feed upon the bread of God,